julelang/manual/src/maintenance/documentation-comments.md

 //
 //	This is a subscope because it uses tab for indentation.
 //		This is a subscope for a previous subscope because it uses 2 tab.
-//		- Looks like-list item but juledoc handles as a text in this subscope.
 //		- Looks like list-item but juledoc handles as a text in this subscope.
+//		- Looks like list-item but juledoc handles as a text in this subscope.
 //
 //- This is a list item.
 // - This is a list item.
 // - This is a list item,
+//   And this line is a part of the previous list item.
+// This is not a part of the list item.
+//
+// 1.
+This is a numerated list item.
+// 2.
+This is a second numerated list item.
-//   And this line is a part of the previous list item,
+//   And this line is a part of the previous list item.
-//   and this is too.
-Because lines ends with comma.
+//	And this is too, event it is tab indented.
 ```

 Documentation must always come before the definition it belongs to, and any spaces or invalid comments (such as range comments) will break the documentation sequence.
 Therefore, using a separator for spaces is recommended.